uwplse/verdi-raft/README.md

 is applied, `vard` can be run as a strongly-consistent, fault-tolerant key-value store along the lines of [`etcd`](https://github.com/coreos/etcd).

-By default, after running `make` in the root directory, OCaml code for `vard` is extracted, compiled, and linked against a Verdi shim and some `vard`-specific serialization/debugging code, to produce a `vard.native` binary in `extraction/vard`.
+After running `make vard` in the root directory, OCaml code for `vard` is extracted, compiled, and linked against a Verdi shim and some `vard`-specific serialization/debugging code, to produce a `vard.native` binary in `extraction/vard`.
-The binary can also be produced without checking the correctness proofs by running `make vard-quick` in the root directory or simply `make` in `extraction/vard`.

 Running `make bench-vard` in `extraction/vard` will produce some benchmark numbers, which are largely meaningless on